cs50nestm/cs50labs/practice50_arrays/README.md

 # Practice50: Arrays

-Complete the distribution code to solve the following problems:
+Complete the distribution code on the right to solve the following problems:

 1. Countdown
 2. Fibo